420goats/studybuddy/README.md

 How can we allow people to encourage each other to study through shared productivity while not needing to be physically available to each other in a manner that is social, scalable, and asynchronous.

 We aim to solve this problem by creating a fun, interactive, asynchronous application that allows people to share when they are studying, encouraging their friends to join them and get some work done too.

- - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

  ---
  Stay focused, stay accountable, and study smarter with **StudyBuddy**! 🚀📖